uf-mil/mil/docs/software/getting_started.md

 to install Ubuntu on a Windows computer.
 To complete the process, [look here](https://help.ubuntu.com/community/WindowsDualBoot).

 * **Using a virtual machine on Windows:** You could also use a virtual machine software on Windows to run Ubuntu.
-These softwares include VirtualBox or VMWare.
+These software include VirtualBox or VMWare.
 Choose which virtualization software works best for you and find a tutorial on how to install Ubuntu.